-The WPG-1 will "spread out" the pulses over the next 16-second period if a high enough watt-hour value is received in a transmission to require that more than one pulse is generated.
+The WPG-1 will "spread out" the pulses over the next 16-second period if a high enough watt-hour value is received in transmission to require that more than one pulse is generated.
 For example, suppose you have the Output Pulse Value of 10 wh selected.
 The next 16-second data transmission indicates that 24 wh have been consumed.
-Since 24 watthours exceeds the 10 watt-hour pulse value setting, two pulses must be generated.
+Since 24 watt-hours exceed the 10-watt-hour pulse value setting, two pulses must be generated.
 The first 10wh pulse will be generated immediately.
 About 8 seconds later the second 10wh pulse will be generated.
-The remainder of four watt-hours stays in the accumulated energy register (AER) awaiting the next transmission and the energy value of that transmission to be added to the contents of the AER.
+The remainder of the four watt-hours stays in the accumulated energy register (AER) awaiting the next transmission and the energy value of that transmission to be added to the contents of the AER.
 Another example: Assume 25 wh/p Output Pulse Value.
 Let's say the next transmission is for 130 watt-hours.
-130 is greater than 25, so 5 pulses will be outputted over the next 15-16 seconds, approximately one each 3.2 seconds (16 seconds / 5 = 3.2 seconds).
+130 is greater than 25, so 5 pulses will be outputted over the next 15-16 seconds, approximately one every 3.2 seconds (16 seconds / 5 = 3.2 seconds).
 The remainder of 5 wh will stay in the AER awaiting the next transmission.
-Some trial and error may have to be done for any particular building since pulse rates will change depending on maximum load.
+Some trial and error may have to be done for any particular building since pulse rates will change depending on the maximum load.

 If the receiver module is reliably receiving data from the meter and passing it on to the WPG-1's processor, then you should see the Red (and Green in the Form C output mode) output LED's toggle each time the selected pulse value is reached, and the processor generates a pulse.
 If the pulse output value is too high and pulses are too slow, enter a lower pulse value.
 If pulses are being generated too rapidly, enter a larger pulse output value.
-The maximum number of pulses per second in the toggle mode is approximately 10, which means that the output's open and closed times are about 50mS each in toggle mode.
+The maximum number of pulses per second in the toggle mode is approximately 10, which means that the output's open and closed times are about 50 each in toggle mode.
 If the calculation by the WPG-1's processor is for pulse output timing that exceeds 15 pulses per second, the WPG-1 will light the RED Comm LED, indicating an overflow error, and that the pulse value is too small.
 It is "latched" on so that the next time you look at the WPG-1, the RED Comm LED will be lit.
 In this way, you can quickly determine if a pulse output value is too small.
-In the optimum application, pulses would not exceed more than one pulse per second at full scale demand.
+In the optimum application, pulses would not exceed more than one pulse per second at full-scale demand.
 This allows a very even and "normal" pulse rate that as closely as possible resembles an actual KYZ pulse output from the meter.
 The WPG-1 has two independent Form C (3-wire) outputs.
 These are labeled as K1, Y1, Z1 for output #1 and K2, Y2, Z2 for output #2.
 Each output can be operated as FORM C(3-Wire) output or FORM A(2-Wire).
 If an output is operated in the Form A mode, the K-Y output terminals are used.
-Pulse Types There are six pulse types: Wh, VARh or VAh pulses, each either as Delivered(positive) or Received(negative) quantities.
-The WPG-1 has the capability to output two of these at a time on the two independent pulse outputs.
-This manual refers to watt-hour pulses, but all references to watt-hour pulses are generally applicable to the other two pulse types as well, unless otherwise noted.
-Wh Pulses: Wh pulses are the real power component of the power triangle.
-Wh pulses are used to derive kW.
-Since Wh pulses are directly available from the WiFi-enabled meter, the Wh value of a pulse is added to the AER each time a pulse is received.
-When the pre-determined output pulse value is reached, a Wh pulse is outputted on the output assigned.